Mahesh430-ux/AWs-cloud-journey/README.md

 *What I learned:*
 IAM is the foundation of AWS security.
 Without proper identity and permission control, cloud infrastructure is vulnerable.
 Understanding users, roles, and policies is critical for building secure cloud environments.

+Day 3 :-

+After a few days of health issues, I’m finally back to learning and building again.
+Sometimes life pauses the routine, but it should never stop the journey.

+Today, I continued my cloud learning path by working hands-on with Amazon EC2.
+This session helped me understand how real servers are created, secured, and managed in the cloud.

+Amazon EC2 (Elastic Compute Cloud) lets you create virtual servers in minutes.
+Instead of buying physical machines, you can launch, scale, and manage servers on demand.
+It feels like having a global data center at your fingertips.

+What makes EC2 powerful is not just launching a server, but the control and flexibility behind it.

+I launched my first EC2 instance on AWS, connected to it through SSH, and saw how a real cloud server actually works.
+What really stood out was learning about Security Groups.
+They are like digital gatekeepers that decide who can access your server and how.
+By setting rules for ports like SSH and HTTP, I realized how much security depends on small configuration choices.
+One wrong rule can expose everything.
+One correct rule can protect your system.
+This session showed me that cloud is not just theory.
+It’s real, practical, and powerful when you understand how the pieces connect.
+Slowly, step by step, I’m building my cloud and security foundation.